 Something tiny, sweet, and new happened on our homestead last month!
 We added two orphaned piglets to our little menagerie!
+Welcome to our late summer garden zone 6B.
 Keep reading to hear the full story!

 The late summer has brought many changes to the garden.
 High temperatures, pests, and drought conditions have wreaked havoc on the flowers and vegetables.
 I actually pulled our squash because the squash bugs were so bad.
 Did you know it’s important to burn any diseased vines?
 I’m optimistic that more aggressive prevention next spring will spare us from these invasive little shits next summer (yes, they make me THAT mad).